coding-canard/mysql_replication/README.md

     $ ./script/sh
     ```
 ### Caveat
 This script works as if it's running the entire setup for the first time.
-If this doesn't work, please uncomment `line 7` in script.sh
+If docker-compose fails to create the containers, please uncomment `line 7` in script.sh